Don't Teach Your Agents Karate

 There’s a narrated demo showing the full lifecycle on a live OpenShift cluster, and a second demo that walks through the three layers of enforcement.

 The code is Apache 2.0 on GitHub.
 The APIs are pre-alpha so expect breakage.
-But the pattern itself, treating agent access control as a platform concern rather than an application concern, is what I think is worth talking about.
+But the pattern — making the platform responsible for agent security so the people building agents don’t have to be — is what I think is worth talking about.

 Agents should fetch weather forecasts and review pull requests.
 Not validate JWTs.